loginom/loginom-help-en-omegat/data/integration/import/1c-db.md

 WHERE %CONDITION%
 ```

-In Example 2 `%CONDITION%` is a construction of substitution of value of `CONDITION` input variable of the import node. `%CONDITION%` construction in the request text will be replaced with the string value of `CONDITION` variable.
+In Example 2 `%CONDITION%`: the construction of substitution of value of `CONDITION` input variable of the import node. `%CONDITION%` construction in the request text will be replaced with the string value of `CONDITION` variable.
 If the variable will contain the following value: `Nomenclature.ProductItem = "4561"`, the resulting request will have the following form:

 ```sql
 SELECT